orsonteodoro/gcf2/README.md

 * A sys-apps/portage [patch](https://github.com/orsonteodoro/gentoo-cflags/blob/master/patches/sys-apps/portage/no-stripping-cfi-symbols.patch)
 to prevent stripping of CFI symbols.
 (This is optional, but it's better than the alternative of a die after cfi post verify after merging.
-You can use either this per-package patch or the nostrip.conf.)
+You can use either this per-package patch or the no-strip.conf.)

 Changes required for modded clang ebuild: